 Haemangiomas can be superficial or deep.
-Some haemangiomas are a combination of the superficial and deep kinds, with a raised, red area on the surface of the skin, and a bluish swelling of abnormal blood vessels deeper in the skin.
+Some haemangiomas are a combination of the superficial and deep kinds, with a raised, red area on the surface of the skin, and a bluish swelling that comes from deeper in the skin.

 How common are haemangiomas?

-Haemangiomas are not usually present at birth but develop a few days or weeks later.
-They often grow rapidly in the first three months.
-It is unusual for haemangiomas to grow after six to 10 months of age, when most haemangiomas tend to have a ‘rest period’ and then begin to shrink.
+Haemangiomas don’t usually develop until a few days or weeks after a baby is born, but often grow rapidly in the first three months.
+It’s unusual for haemangiomas to grow after six to 10 months of age, when most of them tend to have a ‘rest period’ and start to shrink.

 Where do haemangiomas occur?

-If the haemangioma starts to bleed, apply pressure over it with a clean handkerchief, cloth or tissue for at least five minutes.
-If blood soaks through the handkerchief, cloth or tissue, put another one on top and keep up the pressure.
-Do not take it off to have a look as this could start the bleeding again.
+If the haemangioma starts bleeding, apply pressure with a clean piece of cloth or tissue for at least five minutes.
+If blood soaks through the material, put another one on top and keep up the pressure.
+Don’t take it off to have a look, as this could start the bleeding again.

-If the bleeding continues, even after pressing down on the haemangioma for five minutes, we recommend people go to their nearest NHS Walk-In Centre or Accident and Emergency department.
-The team at Great Ormond Street Hospital can usually be contacted for advice if needed.
+If the bleeding continues, even after pressing down on the haemangioma for five minutes, we recommend people go to your nearest NHS Walk-In Centre or Accident and Emergency department.
+You can usually contact us at GOSH if you need advice.

 The surface of the haemangioma is delicate and can get dry, so avoid using bubble bath, rinse any soap or shampoo off carefully and pat the area gently afterwards.
 A thin layer of Vaseline® put gently over the top of the haemangioma twice a day can stop it drying out.

-The nappy area is naturally warm and moist, so put a layer of Vaseline® or other water resistant cream over the haemangioma at each nappy change.
-Baby wipes can be irritating, so a better alternative is to use damp cotton wool especially when out with the baby.
+The nappy area is naturally warm and moist, so put a layer of Vaseline® or other water-resistant cream over the haemangioma at each nappy change.
+Baby wipes can be irritating, so a better alternative is to use damp cotton wool.

-Haemangiomas need protection from the sun the same as the rest of a child’s skin.
-Use a high factor sun cream on all areas of exposed skin, use a hat to protect the child’s face and/or an umbrella over the buggy or pushchair.
+Like the rest of a child’s skin, haemangiomas need protection from the sun, so use a high factor sun cream on all areas of exposed skin, use a hat to protect the child’s face and/or an umbrella over the buggy or pushchair.

 Most haemangiomas do not require any further treatment, but there are circumstances when treatment might be needed.
 If you are concerned about any of these, please contact The Birthmark Unit.

-Haemangiomas that are around the mouth, in the nappy area or in natural folds of skin, like the armpit, ear and neck, are most likely to become ulcerated.
-This is often due to the friction of the two surfaces of skin rubbing together.
+Haemangiomas around the mouth, in the nappy area or in natural folds of skin, such as the armpit, ear and neck, are most likely to become ulcerated, because the skin rubbing together causes friction.

 Haemangiomas near the eye

-Haemangiomas near the eye can have long-term effects on a child’s vision, so need to be checked by a specialist eye doctor (ophthalmologist).
-The haemangioma can press on the eyeball, causing it to go slightly out of shape, affecting how images are focused on the retina, which in turn alters the messages sent to the brain from the eye.
+Haemangiomas near the eye can have long-term effects on a child’s vision, so a specialist eye doctor (ophthalmologist) needs to check them.
+The haemangioma can press on the eyeball, causing it to go slightly out of shape, which alters the messages sent to the brain from the eye.

 Over time, the lazy eye loses the ability to see accurately.
-It is treated by forcing the brain to use the lazy eye instead of relying on the ‘good eye’.
-This is usually done by covering up the good eye or blurring its vision with eye drops.
-This forces the brain to use the lazy eye and over time, the vision usually improves.
+Our eye doctors treat this by forcing the brain to use the lazy eye instead of relying on the ‘good eye’, by covering up the good eye or blurring its vision with eye drops.
+This usually improves children’s vision.

 Haemangiomas on the lips

-Haemangiomas on the lips often become ulcerated and because ulcers are so painful the child may not want to feed.
+Haemangiomas on the lips often become ulcerated and might stop the child from feeding, because ulcers are so painful.
 Giving a child pain relief before feeding can help.
-It can also help to put some Vaseline® on the teat of the bottle (or around the nipple if breast feeding) as this will reduce friction and make feeding less painful.
+It can also help to put some Vaseline® on the teat of the bottle (or around the nipple if breastfeeding) as this will reduce friction and make feeding less painful.

-Due to their location, it is impossible to put a dressing on an ulcerated lip, and a child’s drooling means lip ulcers often take a long time to heal.
-Treatment with beta blockers may speed up healing.
+It’s impossible to put a dressing on an ulcerated lip and a child’s drooling means lip ulcers often take a long time to heal.
+As with haemangiomas near the eye, treatment with beta blockers may speed up healing.

 Haemangiomas obstructing the airway

 Haemangiomas on the child’s jaw, chin or neck can sometimes be associated with breathing difficulties.
-The first sign of this is stridor, a rasping sound with each breath.
+The first sign of this is a rasping sound with each breath (stridor).

-Antibiotics are recommended when an infection of an ulcerated haemangioma is suspected.
-These are usually given in the form of a cream or ointment to put directly on the ulcerated area, but widespread infection may need antibiotics in the form of a liquid as well.
+We recommend antibiotics if we suspect the ulcerated haemangioma is infected.
+These are usually given as a cream or ointment to put directly on the ulcerated area, but widespread infection may need antibiotics in the form of a liquid as well.
 Occasionally, a child might need intravenous (into a vein) antibiotics and a stay in hospital.

-A beta blocker called propranolol may be needed when the haemangioma is near the eye, lips, or nappy area.
-Treatment may need to continue for 18 months or longer but results are promising.
+Your child might need to take a beta blocker called propranolol when the haemangioma is near the eye, lips, or nappy area.
+Treatment may need to continue for 18 months or longer, but results are promising.